primatejs/primate/docs/blog/introducing-rcompat.md

 for example, `rcompat/http` supports WebSockets (natively on Deno/Bun, and using NPM's `ws` on Node), while `rcompat/fs.File` offers globbing, listing and manipulation of files, similarly to Python's `pathlib`.

+## Another standard library?

+The JavaScript ecosystem is replete with standard libraries.
+To take the example of filesystem access, Node has at least three ways of accessing the filesystem (sync, callbacks, promises), and then there's Deno's own filesystem APIs, while Bun has its APIs too.
+Those all have their pros and cons, and if you want to target all of them, you're going to have to write a lot of branching code. rcompat is an abstraction over that, as it plays the role of both a standard library *and* a runtime compatiblity layer -- write once, target everything.

 ## Evolving standard -- input needed